 Our business is subject to risks arising from adverse changes in domestic and global economic conditions.
 Slowdowns, recessions, economic instability, political unrest, armed conflicts, or natural disasters around the world may cause companies and governments to delay, reduce, or even cancel planned spending.
-In particular, declines in information technology spending and limited or reduced government budgets have affected the markets for our solutions in both the enterprise intelligence market and the security intelligence market in certain periods and in certain regions, especially in industries or areas that are or have experienced significant cost-cutting.
-For the year ended January 31, 2013, approximately one quarter of our business was generated from contracts with various governments around the world, including national, regional, and local government agencies.
+In particular, declines in information technology spending and limited or reduced government budgets have affected the markets for our solutions in both the enterprise intelligence market and the security intelligence market in certain periods and in certain regions.
+For the year ended January 31, 2014, approximately one quarter of our business was generated from contracts with various governments around the world, including national, regional, and local government agencies.
 We expect that government contracts will continue to be a significant source of our revenue for the foreseeable future.
 Customers or partners who are facing business challenges or liquidity issues are also more likely to delay purchase decisions or cancel orders, as well as to delay or default on payments.
 If customers or partners significantly reduce their spending with us or significantly delay or fail to make payments to us, our business, results of operations, and financial condition would be materially adversely affected.
-During the recent recession, like many companies, we engaged in significant cost-saving measures.
-Current economic conditions are also uncertain.
-If economic conditions require us to again undertake significant cost-saving measures, such measures may negatively impact our ability to execute on our objectives and grow, particularly if we are not able to invest in our business as a result of a protracted economic downtum.